KCAL-TV: KCAL-TV (1989–present)

-Disney ownership (1989–1996)
+Disney ownership (1988–1996)

 In the midst of RKO's corporate issues, the company reached terms to sell KHJ-TV to Westinghouse Broadcasting in November 1985.
 However, the protracted legal issues delayed FCC action on the transfer and Westinghouse ultimately withdrew its offer.
 A short time later, RKO General agreed to sell the station to The Walt Disney Company; however, this transfer was also held up for over a year for the same reasons.
 Fidelity Television, the group that originally challenged the license in 1965, also argued against the sale.
-In July 1988, the FCC allowed Disney to acquire channel 9 in a complicated settlement.
+In July 1988, the FCC allowed Disney to acquire channel 9 for $324 million in a complicated settlement.
 RKO dropped its bid to renew the station's license, handing it to Fidelity Television.
-Disney would then buy the channel 9 license from Fidelity and KHJ-TV's non-license assets (intellectual property, studios, etc.) from RKO.
-The final purchase price was $324 million.
-As a result of the sale, KHJ-TV's entire management team, including longtime general manager Charles Velona, was dismissed.
-In the following months, several of the station's newscasters were pushed out as well.
+Disney then bought the channel 9 license from Fidelity for $105.4 million and KHJ-TV's non-license assets (intellectual property, studios, etc.) from RKO for $218.6 million.
+According to FCC general counsel Diane Killory, the settlement had the same effect as finding RKO unfit to be a broadcast licensee, and RKO thus had no choice but to "get out of the business of broadcasting" (though it would take another three years for RKO to unwind its broadcasting interests).

+Disney began operating KHJ-TV on December 2, 1988.
+Over the next few months Disney fired channel 9's entire management team it inherited from RKO, including general manager Charles Velona and news director Stephanie Rank Brady.
+Several of the station's newscasters were pushed out as well.
 During the RKO/Fidelity/Disney transition, KHJ-TV's city of license was changed to the Los Angeles suburb of Norwalk, also as part of the FCC settlement.
 For all intents and purposes, though, it remained a Los Angeles station; the license was moved back to Los Angeles proper on October 28, 1991.